 Fact: You can catch COVID-19 more than once so the Centers for Disease Control (CDC) recommends that you get the COVID-19 vaccine even if you had COVID-19.

 Myth: When I get the COVID-19 vaccine I won’t have to wear a mask or socially distance.

 Fact: The CDC recommends that we follow the same rules for wearing a mask, social distancing, and washing our hands even after we have had the COVID-19 vaccine.
 It is unknown how long the vaccine will protect you from the virus.

 Myth: I will test positive for COVID-19 after I get the COVID-19 vaccine.

-Fact: You can’t get the COVID-19 virus from the COVID-19 vaccine because Pfizer and Moderna do not use the virus to create the vaccine.
+Fact: You can’t get the COVID-19 virus from the COVID-19 vaccine because Pfizer, Moderna and Johnson & Johnson do not use the virus to create the vaccine.